 Lincoln's Inn holds Open Days for prospective Bar Course and GDL students which include a presentation about the Inn and a talk from a barrister about their career.
-These normally take place in October and the new calendar year.
+We have two a year, normally one in October and one in March/April.